Best Settings for max FPS in Rocket League Game

 Max FPS: Max

 This is the FPS cap of the game.
-I suggest setting it at the same value as your monitor refresh rate or slightly higher value.
+I suggest setting it at the same value as your monitor refresh rate or a slightly higher value.
 It gives you some competitive advantage.
 Frankly speaking, you should not limit the FPS.
 Higher is always better.

 Advanced settings